 The temple was dedicated on 19 November 2017 by Dieter F. Uchtdorf in three sessions at 9:00 a.m., 12:00 p.m. and 3:00 p.m.
 The dedication was broadcast to members of the Church in Idaho and the temple district.
 The three-hour block of meetings was canceled for those congregations to enable members of the Church to participate and focus on this sacred event.

-The Meridian Idaho Temple is the Church’s 158th operating temple around the world.
-It will be the fifth temple to be built in the state of Idaho.
-The other four temples are the Boise Idaho Temple (1984), Idaho Falls Idaho Temple (1945), Twin Falls Idaho Temple (2008), and Rexburg Idaho Temple (2008).
-A sixth temple, in Pocatello, has also been announced.
+The Meridian Idaho Temple is the Church’s 158th operating temple in the world, the 80th in the United States, the 5th temple to be built in the state of Idaho, and the 2nd in Ada County.
+The other four temples are the Boise Idaho Temple (also in Ada County,) Idaho Falls Idaho Temple, Twin Falls Idaho Temple, and Rexburg Idaho Temple.

 The Meridian Idaho Temple stands on a bluff that overlooks the Boise River at 7345 North Linder Road in Meridian, approximately a 12-mile (or 20-minute) drive from the Boise Idaho Temple, a few blocks north of the intersection of North Linder Road and Chinden Boulevard.
 The two temples will serve together to meet the needs of the Saints of the Treasure Valley and its surrounding region.
 It serves more than 60,000 Latter-day Saints in 16 stakes in the greater Boise area, including a few stakes in eastern Oregon.

 Lindhardt said the Sawtooths and other mountains in the area influenced the temple’s design, which had its beginnings when he visited the temple site on a rainy March day more than five years ago.
 The temple is located in an agricultural area settled by descendants of Mormon colonizers.